Framework vs User Control¶

 This document is the canonical strategy contract for StackSats.

-- Locked historical weights (past days are immutable).
+- Locks historical weights (past days are immutable).

-- Total budget must be used by the end of the allocation span.
+- Total budget must be used by the end of the allocation span (meaning all daily weights must sum to 1).

 NaN/inf/range checks) and final invariants.